danielnuriyev/danielnuriyev.github.io/README.md

 Just observe.
 The bigger picture will gradually build itself out.

-### Spiritual
+### Mind++

+Previously described mental work makes our mind unlimited and directed.
-The following mental actions allow us to experience new phenomena directly.
+The following mental work leads to direct experience of something new...

 #### Empty Mind

-Most thoughts are not helpful for attaining to our goal but they occupy our attention and this drains the energy.
+Most thoughts are not helpful for attaining our goal but they occupy our attention and this drains the energy.
 Therefore make it a habbit to ignore the thoughts.
-Thoughts will start to struggle for your attention but if you stay patient they will disappear, you will become still, the world will become bright...
+Thoughts will start to struggle for your attention but if you stay patient they will disappear, you will become still.
+The longer you stay thoughtless the more you will experience ...

+The explanation for this is simple.
+Focus is one of the core and most important mental tools.
+Focus requires energy.
+Switching focus from thought to thought requires constant refocusing.
+But even withough the focus, thinking the thoughts also requires energy.
+When the mind is emopty, it becomes clear.
+All the energy that was previously wasted energizes all the mind without focusing on specific area.
+Energized mind leads to vivid experience of the environment and ourselves.
+And most interestingly, dormant mental abilities start to awake...

 #### Light